In the previous lesson #

 Working with real data #

 Our model is still relatively simple (it only has one class and one application view), but it’s complex enough that we can momentarily pause modeling and “play” with the generated system.
-In this lesson and the next, we’ll explore some of the tools that the application and web client offer to manage data.
+In this lesson and the next, we’ll explore some of the tools that the application offer to manage data.

 In reality, it is very likely that the person modeling a Livebase application already has data to transfer to the Cloudlet; this data, when not residing on other systems, is usually stored in spreadsheets.
 Conveniently, Livebase offers a tool, the Excel Importer, that can receive files containing spreadsheets, process their contents, and automatically import this information into the database.
 In this lesson, we will then use the Excel Importer to further populate our Employee class.